Hijab & Niqab in the Qur'an

 Since the Qur'an is the Book sent down by the creator of human beings, Allah, we logically follow that Allah has laid all His commandments and way of life in the Qur'an compatible with the way He has created human beings and their nature.
 For example, Allah has made people as male and female to be together and has decreed the system of marriage in religion for them to come together.
 Or for example, Allah has designed the human tongue with thousands of taste buds, then created fruits of various kinds to be suitable for tasting them using our tongues - he has permitted us to enjoy taste of all the permissible food so long as we show thanks in return.
 He does not forbid the use of the tongue while having created to perform a feature or he does not forbid men and women to enjoy intimacy having created them in two genders in need of one another.

 Allah has created human beings outer appearance to be pleasing to behold.
 This applies to both men and women.
 We do not find human beings repulsive.
-This is so that when we speak with one another as human beings, we find it comfortable to interact.
+This is so that when we speak with each others as human beings, we find it comfortable to interact.
 Imagine human beings on earth were created with hideous appearances - this is possible by Allah - undoubtedly, we would find it repulsive to be with one another...difficult to communicate with each other, hold conferences, be friends etc. This is not a matter of good looks, rather a natural human appearance which is inherently pleasant in all humans.
-Allah draws mankind's attention to this important fact in His verses as follows:

 "(People), do you not see how Allah has made what is in the heavens and the earth useful to you, and has lavished His blessings on you both outwardly and inwardly?"
 (Qur'an 31:20)